Minghao2812/HKSeg/README.md

 - dict_institution
   - By Minghao
 - dict_location_hk
   - Includes locations related to Hong Kong.
-They don't have to be in Hong Kong phisically.
+They don't have to be in Hong Kong physically.
   - By Minghao
 - dict_politics
   - By Randy